Coast Miwok: Religion

-The original Coast Miwok people world view included animism, and one form of this took was the Kuksu religion that was evident in Central and Northern California.
+Coast Miwok people's world view included animism, and one form this took was the Kuksu religion that was evident in Central and Northern California.
 This included elaborate acting and dancing ceremonies in traditional costume, an annual mourning ceremony, puberty rites of passage, shamanic intervention with the spirit world and an all-male society that met in subterranean dance rooms.
 Kuksu was shared with other indigenous ethnic groups of Central California, such as their neighbors the Pomo, also Maidu, Ohlone, Esselen, and northernmost Yokuts.
 However Kroeber observed less "specialized cosmogony" in the Miwok, which he termed one of the "southern Kuksu-dancing groups", in comparison to the Maidu and other northern California tribes.

 Coast Miwok mythology and narratives were similar to those of other natives of Central and Northern California.
 The Coast Miwok believed in animal and human spirits, and saw the animal spirits as their ancestors.
 Coyote was seen as their ancestor and creator god.
-In their case the Earth began with land formed out of the Pacific Ocean.
+In their stories, the Earth began with land formed out of the Pacific Ocean.